Complexity Analysis of Convex Majorization Schemes for Nonconvex Constrained Optimization: Constructing Convex Surrogates

 \subsection{Nested Composite Functions}

 Another important case in nonconvex optimization is the nested composite function.
 In this case, the objective and constraint functions possess the nested composite structure that $f(x)=f^1(f^2(x))$ and $c_i(x)=c_i^1(c_i^2(x))$.
 Under the following conditions, surrogate functions that satisfy Assumption \ref{assumption:surrogate} can be easily constructed, as stated in the following proposition.
+As it is a direct consequence of the construction, we omit a separate proof.

 \begin{proposition} Suppose $f^1$ and $c_i^1, i\in[m]$ are smooth convex functions. $\nabla f^1$ is $L$-Lipschitz continuous, $\nabla f^2$ is $(\ell,\kappa)$-H\"olderian continuous, $\nabla c_i^1$ is $L_i$-Lipschitz continuous, and $\nabla c_i^2$ is $(\ell_i,\kappa_i)$-H\"olderian continuous, $i\in[m]$.
 If in addition, $\|\nabla f^1(z)\|\leq M $ and $\|\nabla c_i^1(z)\|\leq M_i$, for some finite $M,M_i>0$, $i\in[m]$.
 Then the convex surrogate functions